|

 Getting the Smoker Ready

-At any rate, these will cook up nicely in almost any smoker as long as you maintain proper heat, and don’t open the lid any more than necessary.
-Once you have the smoker of your choice running at about 225°F , you are ready to smoke some pork tenderloin!
+These will cook up nicely in almost any smoker as long as you maintain proper heat, and don't open the lid any more than necessary.
+Once you have the smoker of your choice running at about 225°F (107°C) , you are ready to smoke some pork tenderloin!

 Smoking the Pork Tenderloin

-Place the pork tenderloins directly on the smoker grate or if you used a Bradley rack, you can simply set the Bradley rack on the grate and it will work great.
+Place the pork tenderloins directly on the smoker grate or if you used a rack, you can simply set it on the grate.

 I happened to have some peach wood from a tree I cut down a year or so ago but any fruit wood will work.
 Even pecan or hickory will work if that is all you have.
 When it comes to smoking wood, you sometimes have to be flexible.